Bee houses seem to be showing up everywhere!

 - Attach to the side of a building, barn, or post by using screws.

 Lastly, I love how this bee house looks, and it makes a beautiful and entertaining addition to any backyard garden.

 If you like this bee house design, but don’t prefer the yellow color, then check out this bee house that has a more natural look:

 Wildlife World Mason Bee Management System House (Link Takes you To Amazon)

-This bee house and the next one (#3) are both made by Crown Bees, which is a company started to specifically help and promote native bees, such as Mason and Leafcutter.
+This bee house and the next one (#3) are both made by Crown Bees, which is a company that started to specifically help and promote native bees, such as Mason and Leafcutter.

 I like that all of the products offered by Crown Bees are designed FOR BEES, not to look pretty in your garden.
 Unfortunately, most of the bee houses you see for sale are cheap products that have many design flaws and don’t help solitary bees.